Introduction

 Post-cleaning inspection is essential in ensuring the effectiveness of water tank cleaning and disinfection.
 It involves a series of checks that confirm all areas of the tank are clean, free from contaminants, and safe for use.
-By following this checklist, you can avoid potential risks such as recontamination or incomplete cleaning.
+By following this checklist for water tanks, you can avoid potential risks such as recontamination or incomplete cleaning.

-A well-structured post-cleaning inspection checklist ensures that no detail is overlooked.
+A well-structured post-cleaning inspection checklist for water tanks ensures that no detail is overlooked.
 Here are the key steps to follow:

 - Visual Inspection